SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 The **Cumulocity IoT Sensor App** can receive real-time control commands from Cumulocity IoT.

-You can create a dashboard for your smartphone device as described in [Creating a dashboard](https://iwiki.eur.ad.sag/users-guide/cockpit#creating-dashboards) in the Cockpit section.
+You can create a dashboard for your smartphone device as described in [Creating a dashboard](https://cumulocity.com/guides/users-guide/cockpit/#dashboards) in the Cockpit section.

-To add the new widgets to the dashboard, see [Widgets collection](https://iwiki.eur.ad.sag/users-guide/cockpit/#widgets).
+To add the new widgets to the dashboard, see [Widgets collection](https://cumulocity.com/guides/users-guide/cockpit/#widgets).

-The Messaging widget can be used to send simple text notifications to a smartphone.
+The Messaging widget can be used to send simple text notifications to a phone.
-Simply enter the required text into the widget and click **send**.
+Simply enter the required text into the widget and click **Send**.
 The message will appear as a pop-up alert on the device.

 ![](/images/users-guide/csa2/csa2-messaging-and-vibration-widget.jpg)

 The Vibration widget can be used to activate and deactivate the vibration motor on the device.
-When the vibration switch is activated, the handset will continuously vibrate until it is switched off again.
+When the vibration switch is activated, the phone will continuously vibrate until it is switched off again.

-> **Info:** The smartphone must remain connected to Cumulocity IoT to receive these commands.
+> **Info:** The phone must remain connected to Cumulocity IoT to receive these commands.
 From the device's own dashboard, online devices will be shown with a green map-marker.
 You can also determine if the device is connected using the Device Management section.
 The "All Devices" page will show online devices with two green arrows, and the individual device info pages contain a Device Status widget.